talkdai/dialog/README.md

 The `[prompt.header]`, `[prompt.suggested]`, and `[fallback.prompt]` fields are mandatory fields used for processing the conversation and connecting to the LLM.

-The `[fallback.prompt]` field is used when the LLM does not find a compatible embedding on the database, without it, it would hallucinate on possible answers for questions outside of the scope of the embeddings.
+The `[fallback.prompt]` field is used when the LLM does not find a compatible embedding on the database, without it, it could hallucinate on possible answers for questions outside of the scope of the embeddings (by default, if you don't provide one, then a default value `"I'm sorry, I don't understand that."` is used).

 It is also possible to add information to the prompt for subcategories and choose some optional llm parameters like temperature (defaults to 0.2) or model_name, see below for an example of a complete configuration: